Mit der Image Analyst-Lizenz verfügbar.

 Continuously center the map display on the video frame and ground track of the sensor as it plays.
 The map display will pan as the video reaches the edge of the display.

 Capture a video frame as an image each time the button is clicked.
-The image is saved in JPG format in a default directory.
+The image is saved in JPG format in the default directory.

 Export a Video Clip